Faculty Advisor: John Dehn

 If you would like to learn more or would like help in pursuing positions in the field of security or law enforcement, please feel free to contact any of the officers listed at the top of this page.

 Please see the National Security Law Association Facebook Page!

 Please see the National Security Law Association Blog!

-We welcome guest authors for the blog, if you have any interest in writing a short blog on a relevant national security topic or a national security topic of interest to yourself please contact the President and Editor and Chief for more information!
+- We welcome guest authors for the blog.
+If you have any interest in writing a short blog on a relevant national security topic please contact the President for more information.

 Please see the National Security Law Association TWEN page!